The Dubuque Rig: A Killer Presentation for Border Water Walleyes

 “A Dubuque Rig is a three-way rigged with two lures on it.
 It’s a border water down on Red Wing, so you’re allowed to fish with two lines or with two hooks.

 “The Dubuque Rig is a simple three-way swivel with a heavier jig on the bottom that’s typically rigged with a minnow or plastic (I like plastics personally) and a lighter jig, or if the current is really light, we will even go to a straight Aberdeen hook and a 4-inch Ringworm

 “Now these will work both pulling upstream and downstream.
 If you’re pulling downstream with the current, you can get away with a lighter jig on the bottom.
-So if I’m going upstream with a 3/8 oz jig on the bottom, as i go downstream I’ll switch to different rod that maybe has one that’s 5/16 oz on the bottom.
+So if I’m going upstream with a 3/8 oz jig on the bottom, as I go downstream I’ll switch to a different rod that maybe has one that’s 5/16 oz on the bottom.

 “You work this rig exactly like you would a bottom bouncer in the summertime.
 The jig is going to be hitting the bottom and you’re going to drag it, lift it, and hold it, and the lighter jig is following around back behind it mimicking the opposite of what the lure up front is.

 “The plastics that I like to use are the B Fishin’ Tackle paddle tails, as well as the Impulse swim lures here that are new in 2017.
 For the ringworms, I like to use the 4-inch Berkley PowerBait Ringworms, as well as the Northland Tackle Impulse Ringworms.
 The extra scent gives the fish something to key in on in that muddy river bottom.

 “Running a paddle tail on the bottom gives you a ton of vibration, and running a bigger ringworm on top gives you a bigger profile.
 If fish don’t hit the bait in-front, they’ll see the bigger profile coming.